OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 ./bin/rtdev-setup-releases.sh
 ```

 This script will make `~/rt/riak` the path to setup releases, so make sure this is the same path used in the `.riak_test.config` file.
-If this is to be overridden, then it can be do so by override [$RT_DEST_DIR](../bin/rtdev-setup-releases.sh#L11).
+If another path is used, then the path used by the script can be overridden by changing [$RT_DEST_DIR](../bin/rtdev-setup-releases.sh#L11).
 The test folders are reset back to default each time using git (and this is what the setup script will initiate).

 ## Build each Test version